The Commission approved the construction of the NTEC Plant and associated electric transmission tie-line on January 16, 2020.

 Project Location: (see Project Maps) The proposed project is to be located within the city of Superior in northwest Douglas County.

-Proposed schedule: Preliminary utility relocations onsite are proposed to begin in 2020 with commercial operation planned for December 2024.
+Update: The Commission approved the construction of the NTEC Plant and associated electric transmission tie-line on January 16, 2020.
+Preliminary utility relocations onsite are proposed to begin in 2020 with commercial operation planned for December 2024.

 Key Project Documents

 As documents become available, hyperlinks will be added.
 Additionally, you can view all documents filed in this docket, as well as the associated dockets, on the PSC Case Management System (CMS).

 Wis.
 Admin.
 Code § PSC 4.10(1).
 The Commission and the Department of Natural Resources will jointly prepare an Environmental Impact Statement (EIS) for this project.

 - A draft EIS is anticipated to be issued in late spring of 2019.